- Visit famous sites in Berlin, like the Berlin Wall Museum, the Charlottenburg Palace, and the Botanical Gardens and Berlin Zoo!

 Accommodations and Other Arrangements

 TRANSPORTATION in COUNTRY: Students will have access to public transport (trains/metro) throughout the program and may be asked to walk throughout the city as needed (excursions and field experiences).
-The commute between host family placements and DiD is typically 30 minutes to one hour each way on public transportation.

 DOCUMENTATION REQUIRED for TRAVEL: All U.S. citizens will need a valid passport to participate on the program.
 Non-U.S. citizens need to research entry requirements specific to the country of destination at the time of applying to the program.
 Deadline to upload passport to MyWorld: October 15, 2017.
 Once in Germany, students with a U.S. passport will apply for their visa with the assistance of the UNL faculty leader/Resident Director.